MidnightDreamerX17/skill20/Magic/S/SummonNaturesAlly1.md

 - Porpoise (animal) - May be summoned only into an aquatic or watery environment
 - Snake, Small viper (animal)
 - Wolf (animal)

+If the details of the desired monster type are not available in any book whatsoever, then the defaults are as follows:

+It has an Armor Class of 12, 6+1d6 Hit Points, and a natural weapon dealing 1d6 damage.
+It has a bonus of +2 to some specific types of perception and athletics.